SoCFPGA-learning/SoCKit/Projects/3.1.gpio_expander/README.md

 I took the github aars_joystick project and ported it from Xilinx to Altera.
 Basically I just had to remove the Xilinx PLL clock for the Altera PLL equivalent, change pins locations and changed some names of modules, ports and wires.

 Check the original code if you intend the use it with two joysticks as I made minor changes to it, because I just had at hand a DB15 PC joystick from which I just tested 4 buttons and monitored the pressing with the 4 fpga onboard leds.
-I also removed the pull-up resistors defined in mcp23s17_input.v.

 I connected an MCP23S17 to a breadboard and using Dupont wires I interfaced it with the FPGA through  the GPIO-HSTC Card.
 I used the connector pictured and the pins listed below: